The Presidential Awards for Excellence in Mathematics and Science Teaching (PAEMST) are the highest honors bestowed by

 the United States government specifically for K-12 science, technology, engineering, and mathematics teaching.

 The Awards were established by Congress in 1983.
-The President may recognize up to 108 exemplary teachers each year.
+The President may recognize a total of 110 exemplary teachers each year.

 Awards are given to science, technology, engineering, and mathematics teachers from each